rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-internal/src/site/markdown/guide/setup.md

 # This file is part of the pl.wrzasq.parent.
 #
 # @license http://mit-license.org/ The MIT license
-# @copyright 2018 - 2019 © by Rafał Wrzeszcz - Wrzasq.pl.
+# @copyright 2018 - 2019, 2021 © by Rafał Wrzeszcz - Wrzasq.pl.
 -->

 **Note:** This module sets up our common services integration, like **S3** repository access.
-Usually it has no use for anyone from outside.
+Usually it has no use for anyone from outside of our organization.

 # Internal setup